Skip to content

 • Viewport — zoom level + pan offset (x, y)

-• Enabled integration types — which checkboxes are ticked in the right toolbar
+• Enabled integration types — which checkboxes are ticked on the leftbar

-• Selected node — which node was active when you saved
+• Selected node / edge — what was selected when you saved

-• Active right-sidebar tab — Calls / Programs / Errors / Hosts
+• Active right-sidebar tab — Calls/Hr / Programs / Errors / Hosts (node mode) or Overview / Activity / Operations / Performance / Errors (edge mode)

 • Snap mode — whether new nodes snap to a grid

-Layouts are per-user-named — you can save your own variants (“focus on XCQ”, “all DBs”, “external partners only”) and switch between them from the Load Layout dropdown.
-An admin saving a layout named default sets the layout other users see on first load.
+Layouts are saved per-user-named — you can save your own variants (“focus on XCQ”, “all DBs”, “external partners only”) and switch between them from the Load Layout dropdown.

 What to Look For